Also known as:Serum Urate; UA

 Is any test preparation needed to ensure the quality of the sample?

 No test preparation may be needed.
 Some institutions, however, recommend fasting for 4 or more hours.
-Follow any instructions provided and be sure to discuss with the health care provider any medications being taken before having this test performed.
+Follow any instructions provided and be sure to discuss with your healthcare practitioner any medications you take before having this test performed.

 - My uric acid level is high, but I don't have gout.
 What does this mean?